Understanding Coaxial Cable

-Coaxial Cable is a type of electrical cable that uses a conductive core wrapped by a non-conductive dielectric layer, surrounded by a metal braid, and has an insulating sheath.
-The word “coaxial” comes from the fact that all layers of the cable share the same geometric axis.
+Coaxial cables are electrical cables featuring a conductive core wrapped in a non-conductive dielectric layer.
+This core is then surrounded by a metal braid and protected by an insulating sheath.
+The name “coaxial” derives from the fact that all layers share the same geometric axis.

 Structure of a Coaxial Cable

-1. Center Conductor: A conductor in the center is the main conductor layer.
-It is usually a wire made of solid copper wire, copper plated metal or many small strands twisted together to form a single coaxial cable.
+Center Conductor: At the heart of the cable lies the center conductor, typically composed of solid copper wire, copper-plated metal, or a combination of small strands twisted together to form a single coaxial cable.

-3. Outer Conductor (Conducting shield): consists of many metal wires in the form of braided mesh or in the form of metal foil and is usually made of copper-plated, silver-plated steel.
-The coverage of the metal braided mesh layer depends on the manufacturer, it can be up to 4 mesh layers for the purpose of minimizing interference signals that can affect the signal transmission inside.
+Outer Conductor (Conducting shield): The outer conductor comprises numerous metal wires forming either a braided mesh or a metal foil.
+It is often made of copper-plated or silver-plated steel.
+The metal braided mesh layer varies in coverage depending on the manufacturer, with up to four mesh layers aimed at minimizing interference signals that could affect internal signal transmission.

-4. Plastic Jacket: made of PVC with high toughness, which mainly protects the conductor layer from external influences such as flame retardant, oxidation resistance, water resistance and even UV protection.
+Plastic Jacket: The plastic jacket, typically made of durable PVC, safeguards the conductor layer from external factors such as flame retardancy, oxidation resistance, water resistance, and UV protection.